samuelguebo/maria/README.md

 [![maria-the-wordpress-full.png](https://s6.postimg.org/x5ipv5ju9/maria-the-wordpress-full.png)](https://postimg.org/image/7mqdi50a5/)

 ## Description
-Bastille is a clean, simple, and fully responsive WordPress theme for webzines.
-Its name, from French origins, refer to the Storming of the Bastille on 14 July 1789, but more importantly to 14 july, birthday of the author :).
+Maria is a clean, simple, and fully responsive WordPress theme for corporate websites.
 It adjusts automatically to any screen size including tablets and smartphones as well as Retina displays.
 Theme is built using [Zurb Foundation](https://github.com/zurb/foundation-sites), a  framework for HTML5 / CSS3 which is SEO friendly.
 This WordPress theme was built with non-profit organizations in mind but be creative and unleash its full potential in eCommerce, business and other projects.
 Bastille is available in English, French, and Spanish for now.

-Special thanks to [Aglébé Marc-Aurèle, a crafty designer](https://www.behance.net/iznogoud) and friend who gave a helping hand by designing the layout of this WordPress theme.

 ## Installation

 #### Manual

 1. Download theme by using "Download zip" button on the right side and unzip it.
-2. Upload the **bastille** folder to the **/wp-content/themes/** directory
+2. Upload the **maria** folder to the **/wp-content/themes/** directory
 3. Activate the Theme through the Apperance - Themes menu in WordPress
 4. See **Appearance -> Customize**  to change theme specific options.